Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 3. Fukuoka City Limits

-Visit and take a photo of the Fukuoka City limits sign indicating the entrance into Itoshima City, which is shown on the other side.
+Visit and take a photo of the Fukuoka City limits sign, which marks the entrance into Itoshima City, and take a photo with the sign showing the other side.

 4. Cafes and Vendors

-There are nearby cafes and restaurants to check out.
-They do have limited hours during the weekdays though.
+There are cafes and restaurants nearby, though many have limited hours on weekdays.

 There were a few vendors on the sidewalk selling food and snacks like roasted sweet potato.